 For your reference, Sharpe defines a feature as “what something does” and a benefit as “what that feature does for the buyer.”
 Once you’ve got that in mind, it’s easy to see what Sharpe means.

 It’s not enough to give the feature and the benefit of it, but rather you should be able to highlight multiple benefits for any one feature.
 But, how do you know what order to present them in?
 Sharpe’s tip is simple: first you need to discover every benefit of a feature, then rank them in order of audience appeal and perceived importance, and then finally write them into the copy in that order.

 Of course, in order to do this you need to have done your discovery homework to know about features and benefits as well as have a solid understanding of your target audience and ideal market.

 Start with words that carry their own momentum

-I am extremely conscious about using words that create action for the implied you of the reader, but I’ve been missing out on using words that carry the momentum of the story (sometimes thought of as transition words).
-To me, the examples Sharpe shared were more than just transition words, they were what I decided to call “movement phrases.”
+We are extremely conscious about using words that create action for the implied you of the reader, but we’ve been missing out on using words that carry the momentum of the story (sometimes thought of as transition words).
+To us, the examples Sharpe shared were more than just transition words, they were what we decided to call “movement phrases.”
 These include things like “It all began when..”, “that gave us the…”, “after that we…”, and so on.